Meyenburg Prize

 The Meyenburg Prize is awarded for outstanding achievements in cancer research by the Meyenburg Foundation in support of the German Cancer Research Center, Heidelberg (DKFZ), which is the largest biomedical research institution in Germany.
-The prize has been awarded annually since 1981, and currently has an honorarium of €50,000.
+The prize has been awarded annually since 1981, the prize money is €50,000.

-The prize is highly regarded, and a notable number of Meyenburg Prize recipients have later gone on to win the Nobel Prize in Medicine or Chemistry, underscoring its importance in recognizing world-class research.
+A notable number of Meyenburg Prize recipients won also the Nobel Prize in Medicine or Chemistry.